ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/getting-started.md

 ### Locking in the Background

-We can manually lock our vault, but it would be nice if the vault locked for us if the application was in the background for a period of time.
-We can accomplish this by setting the `lockAfterBackgrounded` value when we initialize the vault.
+We can manually lock our vault, but it would be nice if the vault locked for us automatically.
+This can be accomplished by setting [lockAfterBackgrounded](https://ionic.io/docs/identity-vault/interfaces/identityvaultconfig#lockafterbackgrounded) when we initialize the vault.
+This will lock the vault when the application is resumed if the app was backgrounded for the configured amount of time.
 Here we are setting it to 2000 milliseconds.

 <CH.Code rows={10}>